Killer Data Modern Perspectives on Serial Murder

-Killer Data examines the phenomenon of serial murder using data collected from international sources to examine serial homicide offender (SHO) patterning globally, focusing on contemporary cases.
-This allows for a broader understanding of serial homicide and dispels some of the myths around offenders.
+Killer Data examines the phenomenon of serial murder using data collected from international sources to review offender patterning with a focus on contemporary cases.
+This type of attention will allow for a broader understanding of modern-day serial murderers and will help to dispel some of the myths that surround offenders.

-The current serial murder classification scheme incorrectly types serial killers as supremely intelligent killing machines while discounting their socialization, experiences, and choices.
-This book exposes them as a run-of-the-mill hometown loser, brutalizer of women, lucky to escape apprehension, and propelled forward by a deep sense of entitlement, easy access to firearms, and a nonchalant attitude toward using murder to attain their goals.
-Readers should come away with a deeper understanding not of the ultra-rare "deadliest" offenders but of the more common murderers who pose a consistent threat to day-to-day life.
+The current serial murder classification scheme incorrectly types serial murderers as supremely intelligent killing machines while discounting their socialization, experiences, and choices.
+This book exposes serial murderers as run-of-the-mill hometown losers, who brutalize women, and are lucky to escape apprehension.
+Like other atypical homicide offenders, modern-day serial murderers are propelled forward by a deep sense of entitlement, easy access to firearms, and a nonchalant attitude toward using murder to attain their goals.
+Readers should come away with a deeper understanding not of the ultra-rare or the "deadliest" serial murderers but of the more common offenders who pose a consistent threat to day-to-day life.
 The book utilizes the Consolidated Serial Homicide Offender Database, one of the largest and most robust open access databases of multiple murders available, presenting new thinking on areas such as:

 - spree/serial hybrid offenders

-- the classification of two and three victim SHOs
+- the classification of two and three victim serial murderers

-- whether hitmen and gang members are SHOs
+- whether hit men and gang members are serial murderers

-- if and why serial homicide is in a state of decline
+- if and why serial murder is in a state of decline

-- how many SHOs are responsible for the homicides that sent innocent people to prison
+- how many serial murderers are responsible for the homicides that sent innocent people to prison

-- luck as a factor of ‘success’ for SHOs
+- luck as a factor of “success” for serial murderers.

-Correcting decades of flawed assumptions about serial killers, and written in an accessible and concise style, Killer Data is essential reading for students and scholars of Criminal Justice and Criminology, law enforcement professionals, and the interested general reader.
+Correcting decades of flawed assumptions about serial murderers, and written in an accessible and concise style, Killer Data is essential reading for students and scholars of criminal justice and criminology, law enforcement professionals, and the interested general reader.